-$^9$ Other parts of CJ $\S$ 5-518 provide similar indemnification for Board members and volunteers.
+$^{^9}$ Other parts of CJ \S 5-518 provide similar indemnification for local board members and volunteers.

-&lt;sup>10 We need not decide now whether under the facts of a future case, it is possible that a teacher will not be immune under the federal Coverdell Act, but permitted the "additional protection" of indemnification under CJ § 5-518.
+10 We need not decide now whether under the facts of a future case, it is possible that a teacher will not be immune under the federal Coverdell Act, but permitted the "additional protection" of indemnification under CJ § 5-518.